BillJr99/BillJr99.github.io/_pages/cv.md

 {% include base_path %}

 My Full CV can be found [here](/files/CV.pdf)
-View My Scholarly Activity using the left-hand navigation menu.
+View My Scholarly Activity using the left-hand or 'Follow' navigation menu.

 Education
 ======